General Nonlinear Stochastic Systems Motivated by Chemostat Models: Complete Characterization of Long-Time Behavior, Optimal Controls, and Applications to Wastewater Treatment: Introduction

-However, there are also abrubt changes in the environment that cannot be described by continuous pertubations such as Brownian motions.
-An effective way to model these discontinuous pertubations is to use a Markov chain with finite state spaces.
-Suppose that the growth rate and death rate of the bacteria and the intensities of the white noise depend on states of colored noise that is described by a switching process $\alpha(t)$ having a finite state space, we have a more general system
+where $W_1(t)$ and $W_2(t)$ are two independent real-valued Brownian motions.
+However, it has been recognized that the formulation above is not able to capture some important features of the underlying process.
+More often than not, in addition to the Brownian type perturbations, there are also abrupt changes in the environment that cannot be described by continuous perturbations.
+An effective way to model these discrete event perturbations is to use a Markov chain with a finite state space.
+Suppose that the coefficients $f_0,f_1,f_2,k_d$ and the intensities of the white noises depend on $\alpha(t)$, a random switching process having a finite state space.
+Then we have a more general system

-The correlation of the colored noise stems from the fact $\alpha(t)$ depends on the continuous state stochastic process.